-CHIP, CHIP Perinatal and CHIP Perinate Newborn cover most of the medications your/your child's doctor says you need.
+CHIP, CHIP Perinatal and CHIP Perinate Newborn covers most of the medicine your/your child's doctor says you need.
 Your/your child's doctor will write a prescription so you can take it to the drug store, or may be able to send the prescription for you.
-Exclusions include: contraceptive medications prescribed only for the purpose to prevent pregnancy, medications for weight loss or gain and certain over-the-counter (OTC) drugs.
+Exclusions include: contraceptive medications prescribed only for the purpose to prevent pregnancy, and medications for weight loss or gain.
 You may have to pay a copayment for each prescription filled depending on your income.
-There are no co-payments required for CHIP Perinate Newborn members.
-If you have trouble getting your medications, please call Member Services at 1-800-783-5386.
+There are no co-payments required for CHIP Perinate Newborn Members.
+If you have trouble getting your medicines, please call Member Services at 1-800-783-5386.